 Robert M. Thorson

-One day, a veteran journalist recruited me to submit articles to the major regional newspapers, especially the Courant.
+One day, a veteran journalist recruited me to submit articles to major regional newspapers, especially The Courant.
 All were published.
-The next thing you know, I was on the Courant’s Board of Contributors to Place.
-Soon, I was the first scientist to write a regular op-ed columnist for the Courant.
-That was more than three years ago.
+The next thing you know, I was first scientist to write a regular op-ed columnist for The Courant.
+That was more than 10 years ago.

-My columns reflect the opinions of a lifelong natural scientist who doubles as husband, father and teacher.
-They are voluntary contributions to public service that, for me, are less boring than meetings and less painful than politics.
-They bristle with intellectual independence because the security of my day job – a tenured full professor – insulates me from political and collegial revenge.
-Respect for nature -- including human nature – is a recurring theme.
-But neither I, nor you, know what will come next.
+My columns reflect the opinions of a lifelong natural scientist committed to wider science literacy in American culture.
+They are voluntary public-service contributions that, for me, are less boring than meetings and less painful than politics.
+They express intellectual independence because the security of my day job -- a tenured full professor -- insulates me from political, economic and collegial revenge.
+They deal with whatever is trending for me at the time.